-Daniel is in his early 30's and lives in Williamsburg, Brooklyn, NYC with his girl Kelli and their two cats.
-He's also the person writing this, so he's going to switch to first-person so that it's less awkward!
-Originally I'm from Dallas, TX.
+Daniel is a Brooklyn-based pizza eater with an iPhone, a bike, and enough sunset photos to fill an Instagram feed.
+He's also the one writing this, so he'll switch to first-person now… Originally I'm from Dallas, TX.
 I love to travel, but have only ever lived in a handful of cities.
 My favorite cities are NYC, Stockholm, and Cape Town.
 I'm a passionate liberal of the "democratic socialist" variety and I'll happily argue with anyone about politics until they see that I am right and they are wrong.
 I ride my bike everywhere I go, and don't much care for automobiles.
 I'm a vegetarian, and don't like alcohol, tea, or coffee, so basically I'm saying I'm a pain to meet up with.
 To make money I am a UX Designer with a background in graphic design and video production.
 I love Macs, science, comedy, and lots of different kinds of music, but it helps if there's a good melody.
 Embarrassingly, I play no musical instruments.

 Everything you hear on the show is selected by me, Daniel, as TSiMH is entirely a one-man operation.
-All of the music I play I buy myself, and I have no sponsorship of any kind -- translation: I'm not making any money in any way whatsoever from this.
+All of the music I play I buy myself, and I have no sponsorship of any kind — translation: I'm not making any money in any way whatsoever from this.
+In fact, it's quite a money-losing endeavour, but I try not to think about it like that!
 I recommend everything based on my honest opinion, and try my best to provide links where you can buy whatever I play.